 The natives knew Adams as Pahto or Klickitat.
 Depending on the tribal language and spelling, this meant "beyond, high up, very high, standing up, or high sloping mountain."
 Today, the Eastern side of the mountain is Yakama Nation territory, while the rest sits within the borders of the Gifford Pinchot National Forest.
 Lewis and Clark thought that Adams was "perhaps the highest pinnacle in America" when they came across it during their exploration.
 (Wikipedia)

 The various tribes of the Columbia Plateau and East Cascades have individual creation stories and legends regarding Mt.
 Adams and its volcanic neighbors, including Wy'east (Mt.
 Hood), Loowit (Mt.
 St. Helens), and Tahoma (Rainier).
 Some involve love triangles between the mountain ranges.
 Others offer explanation for the broken, flat top of Pahto.
-Pahto is indeed quite the unique summit; the post-eruptive cooling has settled into a flat, mile long snow field that can be walked across fairly easily.
+Pahto does indeed have quite the unique summit; the post-eruptive cooling has settled into a flat, mile long snow field that can be walked across fairly easily.

-|Venus at dusk|
+|Venus at dusk

 Watching the sun set and beyond, posted in